Skip to content

 What is Giving Tuesday?

 This year, to celebrate Giving Tuesday, Maps Credit Union will be giving $10,000 to local non-profits—and our members get to help us pick!
 Just nominate your favorite non-profit from Marion County, Polk County, or Wilsonville, and we will select 10 eligible non-profits at random from the pool to receive $1,000 each!
-Nominations must be submitted by December 12, 2025, and the winners will be announced on December 15, 2025.
+Nominations must be submitted by December 12, 2025, and the winners will be announced on December 15, 2025 (see the winners below).

 What is Giving Tuesday?